On Gerber-Shiu functions and optimal dividend distribution for a L\'{e}vy risk process in the presence of a penalty function: Optimal control of L e vy risk models. The spectrally negative L e vy risk model

+where $\Gamma$ denotes the infinitesimal generator of $X$, is a sufficient optimality condition for the single barrier strategy under a general spectrally negative L\'{e}vy model.
+In fact, conditions \eqref{bstar}--\eqref{APP} is both necessary and sufficient, as follows by examining the variational inequality characterizing the problem; see Loeffen \cite{Loeffen1}, Lemmas 1, 2.

+A simpler sufficient condition for the optimality of single band policies was obtained by Loeffen \cite{Loeffen1,Loeffen2} (with and without transaction costs), who showed that it is enough to check that the last local minimum of the $q$-scale function is also a global minimum.
+Even more direct optimality conditions in terms of the L\'{e}vy measure $\nu$ were provided by Kyprianou et al. \cite{krs}, and Loeffen and Renaud \cite{LR}, who showed, respectively, that log-convexity of the density and of the survival functions suffice (the second condition is more general).
+Note that the second result allowed also for an affine penalty function with slope less than unity, and that both results imply complete monotonicity of the L\'{e}vy density, and constitute therefore powerful generalizations of Gerber's unicity result \cite{Ger69,Ger72}.

+It turns out that $b^*$ in \eqref{bstar} is always the right endpoint of the first continuation band.
+As already demonstrated in the rather terse example in Azcue and Muler (\cite{AM}, page 274), left and right endpoints of subsequent bands can in principle be determined recursively (the former by ensuring the ``smoothness'' of the value function, and the latter similarly with $b^*$, by selecting last global maxima of updated value functions, adjusted by using the values of previous bands as stopping penalties).
+A characterization of points of nondifferentiability was provided in Schmidli \cite{Schmbook}.
+However, an explicit smoothness condition \eqref{eq:astar2} in terms of scale functions seems not to have been reported previously.

+Quite paradoxically, it is possible that beyond the lump-sum dividend taking band following the first continuation band, waiting for higher barriers $b_i, i \geq2$, may become again optimal.
+The level $a_2$ where the second continuation band starts may be determined by examining the family of functions $G_2^{(a)}(b)$ defined in \eqref {eq:astar2}, which are computed from a second Gerber--Shiu function, which uses the first value functions as stopping penalties, and so on, leading ultimately to all the optimal band levels; see Section~\ref{sec:multib}.

-{\bf Fixed transaction costs.} It is interesting to consider also the effect of adding fixed transaction cost $K>0$ that are not transferred to the beneficiaries when dividends are being paid.
-The objective of the beneficiaries becomes then to maximize $v_{\pi}(x)$:
+\textit{Fixed transaction costs.} It is interesting to consider also the effect of adding fixed transaction cost $K>0$ that are not transferred to the beneficiaries when dividends are being paid.
+The objective of the beneficiaries becomes then to maximize $v_{\pi,K}(x)$, that is, $v_*(x) = \sup_{\pi\in\Pi} v_{\pi,K}(x)$ with